grasmash/drupal-composer-training/index.md

         "drupal/token": "^1.1",
 ```

 Basically, Composer looked up the Token project on Drupal.org's Packagist, found that the latest stable version is `1.1` (corresponding to `8.x-1.1`), and then automatically set the _version constraint_ for the module to `^1.1`.
+Composer also downloaded the Token module, and placed it inside the `modules` directory in your site's document root (the `web/modules` folder) so it can be used by Drupal.

 #### Version constraints